One week in Belize: the perfect itinerary

 Language and safety in Belize

 Did you know Belize is the only country in Central America where English is the official language?
-The accent has a unique blend, mixing British English with Caribbean influences, but we quickly got used to it, and communication was easy and smooth.
+The local accent is a fascinating mix of British English and Caribbean influences, but we quickly got used to it, and communication quickly became easy.

-We had no issues with either communication or safety while we were there.
-Everyone we met was friendly and welcoming, and at no point did we feel unsafe.
+We had no issues at all with either communication or safety during our trip.
+Everyone we met was warm and welcoming, and at no point did we feel unsafe.

 .